FilippoMB/Diffusion_models_tutorial/README.md

 ## 1. Quick start

-Recently, the [Stable Diffusion Public Release](https://stability.ai/blog/stable-diffusion-public-release) made available to everyone one of the most powerful deep learning model for image generation.
+Recently, the [Stable Diffusion Public Release](https://stability.ai/blog/stable-diffusion-public-release) made available to everyone one of the most powerful deep learning models for image generation.

 This repository is a collection of simple scripts that can be used to generate images with Stable Diffusion and gives an introduction to the theory behind diffusion models.